ShaneCummings17/http-rebuilt/README.md

-# http-rebuilt
+# http-server
-Rebuilding the http protocol in Rust.
+Building a basic HTTP server in rust.